NickJongens/Intune-Printer-Deployment/README.md

-# Printer Installation Script
+# Intune Printer Installation Script

-This PowerShell script installs a printer with specified configurations, including setting up a printer port, driver, and optionally applying a configuration file for additional settings.
+This PowerShell script installs a printer with specified configurations.
+Where other scripts deploy the printer, this script is more complete and also allows for uninstallation and optionally applying a configuration file for additional settings.

 ## Prerequisites